AdobeDocs/campaign-standard.en/help/reporting/using/non-deliverables-and-bounces.md

 ---
 title: Non-deliverables and bounces
-seo-title: Non-deliverables and bounces
-description: Non-deliverables and bounces
-seo-description: With the Non-deliverables and bounces out-of-the-box report, learn about the errors that may occurred to your delivery.
+description: With the Non-deliverables and bounces out-of-the-box report, learn about the errors that may occurred to your delivery.
 page-status-flag: never-activated
 uuid: b70ae9ec-b659-42bf-b663-73615307005b
 contentOwner: sauviat